What Can Casinos Learn from Airlines?

 Regardless of the industry, check-in is an important customer-facing experience touchpoint.
 For airlines, it can mean the difference between catching a flight or missing it.
 For hospitals, it can make or break patient outcomes.

 And for casinos and their hotels, check-in can determine how much money a guest is willing to spend on the casino floor.
 The faster a guest checks in, the sooner that guest is spending money gambling.

 In the post COVID-19 world, check-in is becoming more important than ever.
 Self-service will be a casino game changer.
-Those with strategic leadership thinking will optimize this touchpoint and see the returns they so desperately need.
+Those with strategic leadership thinking will apply guest experience design and optimize this touchpoint and see the returns they so desperately need.